FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 To evaluate the impact of the Perceiver model, we experiment with using the EOS token embedding directly from a text sentence.
 While we find that the impact of Perceiver is less than expected, it enables future applications involving multi-modal inputs.

-Beyond Perceiver, our use of bidirectional masking and contrastive loss contributes to \flare's performance.
-Removing these features resulted in a $\sim 8\%$ and $\sim 6\%$ drop in Recall@5, respectively.
-In particular, we find that the most significant drop in MRR came from removing bidirectional masking, despite evaluation always masking the last item.
+Our use of bidirectional masking and contrastive loss contributes to \flare's performance.
+Removing these features resulted in a $\sim-8\%$ and $\sim-6\%$ drop in Recall@5, respectively.
+In particular, the most significant decrease in MRR came from removing bidirectional masking, despite evaluation always masking the last item.
 We suspect that the drop in ranking performance is due to bidirectional masking reinforcing the model to leverage signals from across the sequence.
 Further, bidirectional masking is a more strenuous training task as multiple items can be masked in a sequence rather than just the last item.

 Finally, we also evaluate the impact of removing duplicates in the user's sequence.
 The model's performance does not decrease significantly, with Recall@5 only dropping by $\sim 1\%$.
-This suggests that the model's performance is unlikely due to copying previous items in the sequence.
+This suggests that the model's performance is unlikely due to copying previous items in the sequence, at least for the Clothing dataset.